-1) He lost an eye in a car accident.
+He lost an eye in a car accident

-Life was different after Sammy Davis Jr.’s car accident.
+Life was different after Davis' car accident.
 He believed that surviving the crash was a miracle and spent much of his recovery reflecting on his existence.
 While at San Bernardino hospital, he met a Jewish Chaplain and asked “a million questions about the miracle” of coming out of the accident alive.
-Although his parents were Christians, Sammy Davis Jr. was not deeply religious.
-But after learning about Judaism, he felt Jews and Blacks shared a similar history of oppression.
+Although his parents were Christians, Davis was not deeply religious.
+But after learning about Judaism, he felt Jews and Black people shared a similar history of oppression.
 Over the years, he studied more about the religion and eventually converted.

-According to Davis’ 1989 biography, John F. Kennedy asked the entertainer not to participate in the 1961 Presidential inauguration, because the sight of the black entertainer alongside his wife, May Britt (who was white), would potentially anger Southerners.
-Being shunned by the president was a sore spot for SDJ, but those feelings were smoothed somewhat in 1987 when he was honored by the Kennedy Center.
+According to Davis’ 1989 biography, John F. Kennedy asked the entertainer not to participate in the 1961 Presidential inauguration, because the sight of the Black entertainer alongside his wife, May Britt (who was white), would potentially anger Southerners.
+Being shunned by the president was a sore spot for Davis, but those feelings were smoothed somewhat in 1987 when he was honored by the Kennedy Center.

-4) He shared a bromance with fellow Rat Packer Frank Sinatra.
+He had a close bond with fellow Rat Packer Frank Sinatra

-During his teens, Sammy Davis Jr. first met Old Blue Eyes, when he helped open for the Tommy Dorsey Orchestra — and Frank.
-The two became lifelong friends, enjoying a palpable chemistry both on and off stage.
+During his teens, Davis Jr. first met Frank Sinatra when he helped open for the Tommy Dorsey Orchestra and Sinatra.
+The two became lifelong friends, enjoying palpable chemistry both on and off stage.
 In fact, Sinatra was like a big brother to Sammy.
-In one instance, Sinatra tore up his contract when a theater barred Sammy Davis Jr. because of his race.
-After SDJ had his car accident, Frank paid the medical bills.
+In one instance, Sinatra tore up his contract when a theater barred Davis because of his race.
+After SDJ had his car accident, Sinatra paid the medical bills.
 For Sammy, the admiration was mutual: “I wanted to be like him, I wanted to dress like him, I wanted to look like him, I took my hair and had it all done up, Sinatra style, with the little curl here and all.”

-He had a difficult relationship with his daughter.
+He had a difficult relationship with his daughter

 It’s no surprise that the world’s greatest entertainer had a passion for his work, but that passion often strained his relationship with his family.
 In a memoir about her father, his daughter, Tracy Davis, said her famous dad missed her fifth birthday party, then tried to make it up to her by handing over a $100 bill.
 She also revealed that he skipped her college graduation and routinely lost track of her phone number.
-Although the two grew closer together later in life, for Tracy Davis, the scars remained.
-“I am not saying that he didn't love us, but work was his driving force,” she said.
+Although the two grew closer together later in life, for Tracy, the scars remained: “I am not saying that he didn't love us, but work was his driving force.”

-He performed one of the most famous kisses on television.
+He performed one of the most famous kisses on television

-Earlier this year, reports surfaced that one of Sammy Davis Jr.’s adopted sons was actually his biological son.
-Fifty-five year-old Mark Davis said he first learned he was adopted after reading a Life magazine article in the 1960s that said the entertainer had adopted Mark around the age of two.
-But in 2013, Mark found his original birth certificate which listed Sammy Davis Jr. as his biological father.
-Much to his disappointment, however, a DNA test showed that Sammy Davis wasn’t his biological father.
-Maybe the distinction didn’t matter to Sammy.
+Reports surfaced that one of Davis' adopted sons was actually his biological son.
+Fifty-five-year-old Mark Davis said he first learned he was adopted after reading a Life magazine article in the 1960s that said the entertainer had adopted Mark around the age of two.
+But in 2013, Mark found his original birth certificate which listed Davis as his biological father.
+Much to his disappointment, however, a DNA test showed that Davis wasn’t his biological father.
+Maybe the distinction didn’t matter to Davis.
 According to Mark, his father’s last words to him from his deathbed were: “You are my son.”